Mission, People, and Accomplishments

 Cute-MaineRocklandPier

-This jetty in Rockland Maine is a stone wall, though hardly the archetype rural farm wall.
+This jetty in Rockland Maine qualifies as a stone wall, it’s though hardly the archetype rural farm wall.